 Like many who have responded to my own musings on architecture over the years, D’Aprile seems especially upset at grouping buildings as modernist or traditional.
 She is miffed that Rennix and Robinson peg as “contemporary architecture” two very different styles of modernist building, Lina Bo Bardi’s Brutalist SESC Pompéia (1982) and Morphosis’s Deconstrutivist District 7 Caltrans Headquarters (2004).
 But clearly they are both modernist.
 If I had a nickle for every time a mod-symp twitted me for grouping, say, Corbusier’s Villa Savoye and Gehry’s Guggenheim Bilbao under the umbrella of modern architecture, I could buy a cup of coffee at Starbucks.

 I suspect that what irks these modernists is how calling a building by its most basic descriptor so clearly reveals the virtually unbridgeable gulf between traditional and modern architecture.
 So they would rather that discussions of style be carried out in terms of the narrowest possible terminology.
 Lost in any such discourse, modernists hope, would be that traditional architecture upholds tradition and modern architecture rejects tradition.
-Modernists seek to obfuscate basic truths over architecture, for obvious reasons.
+Modernists seek to obfuscate basic truths about architecture, for obvious reasons.

 That’s why the title of her essay refers to both politics and taste.
 She wants to inject politics into architecture while extracting taste.
 Being uneasy about modern architecture is a nonpartisan feeling, so she wants to bamboozle those who feel that way into doubting the validity of their own taste.